tehrzky/Gitako/README.md

   <img width="192" src="src/assets/icons/Gitako.png" />
 </p>

-Gitako is a free file tree extension for GitHub, available on Chrome, Firefox and Edge.
+Gitako is a free file tree extension for GitHub, available on Chrome, Firefox and Edge..

 ### Features